nicnl31/stds-telco-analysis/README.md

 Detailed reports for each phase of the study is available in the `report/` repository.

+## The data
+The data is available in the `code/` directory, which contains de-identified customer information from a telecommunications company in a single quarter.
+It includes:
+- Demographic variables e.g. age, job, education status
+- Macro-economic factors e.g. Euribor rate.

+The target is `y`, which denotes whether or not the customer subscribed to a new communication plan.

 ## The statistical models

 ### Logistic Regression
-Logistic Regression (LR) was chosen because of its straightforward interpretation of co- efficients.
+Logistic Regression (LR) was chosen because of its straightforward interpretation of coefficients.
 Lasso-penalised LR is used to prevent overfitting.
 The goal is to minimise the Lasso negative log-likelihood via maximum likelihood estimation:

 $$\min_{\boldsymbol{\beta}} \sum_{i=1}^n \big[- y_i \ln(\hat{p}(\mathbf{x}_i)) - (1-y_i)\ln(1 - \hat{p}(\mathbf{x}_i))\big] + \lambda\Vert\boldsymbol{\beta}\Vert_1,$$